LaVieEnBlues/smokesignal-p2p/README.md

 # smokesignal-p2p

-This is a simple PeerToPeer Blockchain network using the smokescreen library.
+Simple p2p blockchain network in nodejs using the smokesignal library.
+Supports mining and transactions.